flutter/news_toolkit/docs/docs/project_configuration/appstore.md

 # App Store Setup

-Since Flutter allows you to build apps for multiple platforms, your project is compatible for both Android and iOS.
-Follow the steps below to create apps in both the Google Play Store and Apple App Store.
+This project supports Android and iOS.
+Follow the steps below to create apps to deploy to both the Google Play Store and Apple App Store.

 ## Google Play Store